 Spawn:

-If you are using spawn, sprinkle the spawn on the bag's outer edges, as shown below.
+If you are using spawn, sprinkle the spawn on the bag's outer edges, as I've done in the picture below.

 Step Four: Harvest Your Mushrooms